fedor-konovalenko/a_hockey/README.md

 This repo contains branches:
 - main - here are necessary scripts and instructions for running the service
 - gradio_app - scripts for demo application based on Gradio
-- notebooks - experimental noteboks and researches, include:
+- notebooks - experimental notebooks and researches, include:
   - experiments with tracking
   - experiments with video processing
   - training the number recognizing model